Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 French Dialects in the World

-A dialect is defined in linguistic terms as a language variety expressed in a specific territory or region.
-The existence of idioms is a natural consequence of the dynamism of languages.
+A dialect is a language variety expressed in a specific territory or region.
+The existence of idioms is a natural consequence of languages’ dynamism.

-The differences between dialects are usually limited to intonation, pronunciation, isolated words and expressions, and grammar rules.
+Dialect differences are usually limited to intonation, pronunciation, isolated words and expressions, and grammar rules.

 Even though dialects are socially valued differently, Parisian French, for example, is perceived as more standard than Marseillais.
 Linguistically speaking, all dialects are equally valid.